Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

 \section{Targeting coherent structures for drag reduction}

 Our DRL set-up strategically identifies coherent structures to effectively influence the SSP of near-wall turbulence.
 This approach requires quantitative proxies to characterize the coherent structures in the flow.
 We define the instantaneous velocity vector $\mathbf{u}(x, y, z, t) = (u, v, w)$ along the streamwise, wall-normal and spanwise directions, where $t$ denotes time.
 Deviations from the instantaneous spatial mean averaged in the periodic directions are represented by primed variables: $u'(x,y,z,t) = u(x,y,z,t)-\iint u(x,y,z,t)\mathrm{d}x\mathrm{d}z/(L_xL_z)$ and $L_x$ and $L_z$ denote the domain sizes.
 We consider a turbulent open channel which can be characterized by the friction Reynolds number $Re_{\tau}=u_{\tau}h/\nu$, where $\nu$ denotes the fluid kinematic viscosity, $h$ the channel height, and $u_{\tau}=\sqrt{\tau_{w}/\rho}$ is the friction velocity (defined in terms of the wall-shear stress $\tau_w$ and the fluid density $\rho$).
 We consider $Re_{\tau}=180$ in our uncontrolled simulations.
 Quantities non-dimensionalized with the viscous scales $u_{\tau}$ and $\nu$ are denoted by the superscript $``+"$.
 The DRL-discovered control strategies will be compared with the heuristic opposition control.
-Opposition control is a closed-loop control, where the control action is based on real-time flow-state sensing~\cite{choi1994active}, which reduces friction drag by using blowing and suction with a vertical velocity distribution defined as:
+Opposition control is a closed-loop control, where the control action is based on real-time flow-state sensing~\cite{choi1994active}, which reduces friction drag by using blowing and suction at the wall with a vertical velocity distribution defined as:

 This control opposes the vertical velocity on a plane at a wall-normal distance $y_s$, with the aim of suppressing the streamwise vortices.
 The following control inputs are sampled at $y^+=15$: $v'(t,x,y^+=15,z)$ for opposition control and $\{u'(t,x,y^+=15,z),v'(t,x,y^+=15,z)\}$ for the DRL-based techniques.
 To quantify the total intensity of Q events we consider the Reynolds stress averaged over the domain volume:

 where $U_T$ is the long-time spatio-temporal average for the turbulent uncontrolled case and $\Omega$ denotes the volume.
 Following~\cite{kline1967structure}, we characterize the streak intensity as:

 Similarly, we define the presence of highly informative regions based on the SHAP values as: